This test is used to find out how well your lungs are working.

 5. You will be asked to blow into the spirometer more than once.
 This is done to get the best reading you can.

 After this test, your healthcare provider will make, confirm, or exclude a diagnosis of lung disease.
-He or she will also use information from:
+Your provider will also use information from:

 Your health history